EMBA Frequently Asked Questions

 Q. Is a personal interview required for admission?

-A. Yes, an interview with two members of the Executive MBA Admissions Committee is required as part of your admissions process.
+A. Yes, an in-person interview with two members of the Executive MBA Admissions Committee is required as part of your admissions process.
 Interviews usually last an hour and are scheduled by appointment after you submit your application and supporting documents.
 Interviews are in St. Louis.

 Q. Is a laptop computer required?